-Velocity stands as one of the most elegant and fundamental concepts in physics, revealing humanity's long quest to understand motion.
+Velocity is one of the most clean and fundamental concepts in physics, revealing humanity's long quest to understand motion.
 The journey to comprehend velocity began with Aristotle's flawed but influential theories that dominated thinking for nearly 2,000 years.
 The true breakthrough came in the 16th century when Galileo Galilei challenged conventional wisdom through his legendary experiments with inclined planes and falling objects.
-His meticulous observations revealed that objects accelerate uniformly under gravity—a revolutionary insight that directly contradicted Aristotelian physics.
-This groundwork proved essential for Isaac Newton's later formulation of his laws of motion, where velocity emerges as a critical component in understanding inertia, acceleration, and the fundamental principles governing our physical universe.
+His meticulous observations revealed that objects accelerate uniformly under gravity - a major insight that directly contradicted Aristotelian physics.
+This groundwork proved useful for Isaac Newton's later formulation of his laws of motion, where velocity emerges as a critical component in understanding inertia, acceleration, and the fundamental principles governing our physical universe.

 These mathematical formulations reveal velocity's sophisticated nature.
-While the basic formula appears straightforward, velocity embodies a remarkable conceptual depth that has evolved significantly through centuries of scientific inquiry.
-The average velocity formula represents motion over discrete intervals, while instantaneous velocity—defined through calculus as the limit of average velocity as time approaches zero—captures motion at a precise moment.
+While the basic formula appears straightforward, velocity embodies a notable conceptual depth that has evolved significantly through centuries of scientific inquiry.
+The average velocity formula represents motion over discrete intervals, while instantaneous velocity - defined through calculus as the limit of average velocity as time approaches zero - captures motion at a precise moment.
 This calculus-based definition, pioneered by Newton and Leibniz, revolutionized our ability to analyze continuous change.
 In modern physics, particularly in relativity theory, velocity gains even greater complexity.
-Einstein's theories revealed that velocities don't simply add linearly when approaching light speed, instead following the relativistic velocity addition formula that preserves the cosmic speed limit of light.
+Einstein's theories revealed that velocities do not simply add linearly when approaching light speed, instead following the relativistic velocity addition formula that preserves the cosmic speed limit of light.

-Perhaps the most fundamental conceptual leap in understanding velocity comes from distinguishing it from speed—a distinction that reflects the profound difference between scalar and vector quantities in physics.
+Perhaps the most fundamental conceptual leap in understanding velocity comes from distinguishing it from speed - a distinction that reflects the large difference between scalar and vector quantities in physics.
 While everyday language often treats these terms as synonymous, their scientific meanings capture fundamentally different aspects of motion:

 | System | Units | Common Use |